Black Friday 2018 smart home deals: Bargains on Echo Dot, Google Home Hub, Facebook Portal, Apple HomePod and more

 Netgear Arlo Pro 2 4-Camera Starter Kit for $580Chris Monroe/CNET

-Meanwhile, Best Buy has the newer version of the Arlo cameras available in a 4-camera starter kit for $580.
+Meanwhile, Best Buy has the newer version of the Arlo cameras available in a four-camera starter kit for $580.
 That sounds like a lot, but this kit usually sells for $800.
-And this is one of Best Buy's earlybird deals, so it's already available online if you're ready to pull the trigger now.
+And this is one of Best Buy's early-bird deals, so it's already available online if you're ready to pull the trigger now.

 Save $70